briandconnelly/nicheconstruct/paper/response_to_reviewers.md

 This is a very important point that should have been addressed in the original manuscript.
 To better understand this parameter, we have run additional simulations in which the initial proportion of cooperators were widely varied.
-The results of these simulations are included as Supporting Information.
+The results of these simulations are included as Supplementary Material.

 **TODO: specific location of results and figures**. **TODO: brief description of the results**.